CVT, LVT, RVT: how the credential moves your pay.

 $26.09/hr

-+18%Veterinary Technician Specialist certification through a NAVTA-recognized academy.
-Requires 3-6 years of specialty experience plus examination.
++18%Veterinary Technician Specialist via a NAVTA-recognised academy.
+Requires 3 to 6 years post-credential experience plus exam.

 CVT